-Now, if you’re anything like me you might think, “Ugh, another beauty trick to pack into my day?
+If you’re anything like me you might think, “Ugh, another beauty trick to pack into my day?
 I don’t have time!”
 But hear me out.
 Yes, it can take a few extra minutes out of your day but the benefits are worth it.
 We’re talking everything from removing toxins to reducing cellulite.
 Plus, it’s as “green” as you get – no chemicals involved – and best of all – FREE!
 So, let me tell you five dry brushing benefits and then how to correctly do it.

 Before we get into the process itself, let me tell you my favorite benefits to get you excited to try it.
 And while you’re reading, make sure to grab your own natural dry brush to try it out yourself this week!

 5 Dry Brushing Benefits